Joseon: End of the dynasty

-In 1873, King Gojong announced his assumption of royal rule.
-With the subsequent retirement of Heungseon Daewongun, Queen Min (later called Empress Myeongseong) became a power in the court, placing her family in high court positions.
+In 1873, Gojong announced his assumption of royal rule.
+With the subsequent retirement of Daewongun, Queen Min (later called Empress Myeongseong) became a power in the court, placing her family in high court positions.

-Japan, after the Meiji Restoration, acquired Western military technology, and forced Joseon to sign the Treaty of Ganghwa in 1876, opening three ports to trade and granting the Japanese extraterritoriality.
+Japan, after the Meiji Restoration, acquired Western military technology and forced Joseon to sign the Treaty of Ganghwa in 1876, opening three ports to trade and granting the Japanese extraterritoriality.
 Port Hamilton was briefly occupied by the Royal Navy in 1885.